Private Transitional Kindergarten in Tarzana, CA

 Our Private Transitional Kindergarten Schedule

-We discuss our daily learning objective, read a book, and go over the calendar.
+We recite the Pledge of Allegiance, discuss our daily learning objective, and review the calendar together.

 Alphabet & Phonics

-We practice tracing and sounding out letters and writing our names.
+We practice tracing, sounding out letters, and writing skills.

 Arts & Crafts

-We have a new project every day to go with our learning objective!
+We create a new project each day tied to our learning objective!

 Lunch